 Psychological Principles in System Development - 1962

-In the book, Gagne discusses the Air Force's formalization of the systems concept in the post WWII 1950's and its influence on air traffic control.
-The main theme of system design was to integrate people and machines into an operational system.
-While engineers generally concentrated on machines, this collection of works focuses on man and his interaction with machines, devices, and technology (political correctness was not in vogue at the time).
+In the book, Gagnè discusses the formalization of the systems concept in the post WWII era and into the early 1950'sl.
+The main theme of system design was to integrate people and machines into an operational system (by machines he mean technology).
+While engineers generally concentrated on machines, this collection of works focuses on people and their interactions with machines, devices, and technology.

-Robert Glaser also became deeply involved in helping the military with instructional systems 1950s and 1960s.
-And since both him and Gagne had deep influences on our training and educational systems, system concepts naturally began to weave their way into both fields.
+Robert Glaser also became deeply involved in helping the military with instructional systems in the 1950s and 1960s.
+And since both him and Gagnè had deep influences on our training and educational systems, system concepts naturally began to weave their way into both fields.

 The SHOCKACTION training revamp is discussed in two chapters (Concepts of Training by Meredith Crawford and The System Concept and Methodological Decision by John Finan) and is quite interesting as the newly developed course was not only superior to the old course, but also quite a bit shorter as the training was reduced from eight weeks to six weeks.